 This webpage contains information regarding the Evaluation and Appraisal Review (EAR) 2016 process.
-It will be updated often as information becomes available during the process.
+It will be updated as information becomes available during the process.

 WHAT IS THE EVALUATION AND APPRAISAL REVIEW (EAR)?

 The Florida Growth Management Act requires Comprehensive Neighborhood Plans throughout the state to be assessed periodically to determine how the plans are working and what areas need updating.
 The Evaluation and Appraisal Review (EAR) process is not a revision of the zoning ordinance.
 Revision of the zoning ordinance was recently completed by the adoption of the Miami 21 Code in October of 2009.
 This assessment process is known as the EAR and must be completed every 7 years to assess the City’s progress on areas including, but not limited to, Public Works, Capital Improvements, Transportation and Housing.
 The EAR process allows us to collect valuable information to revise the City’s Comprehensive Neighborhood Plan to better address the City’s needs.

 WHAT IS THE PURPOSE OF THE PUBLIC MEETINGS?Public input is an important component of the evaluation process and is where City planners learn about major issues facing your neighborhoods.
 Your participation in this process will lead to a thorough evaluation and serve as a base towards updating the Comprehensive Plan to meet the needs of our residents.